 2. Values and Beliefs

 Next, think about what values and beliefs do you want to pass on to your teenager?
 This is a tricky thing, as he may not agree with you.
 Open yourself up and allow for opinions to be expressed.
 Having an open mind will be more conducive to your relationship and to the conversations to follow.
 While it’s okay to disagree, trying to get your point across with force, shame, or fear will cause your teenager to withdraw.
 You’ll want to keep this conversation going.
 Using a lot of “what-if” scenarios will help illustrate your point of view.

 3. Behavior and Custom

 Remember teaching your toddler her manners?
-Teaching dating and relationship “etiquette” is no different.
+Teaching teens about dating and relationship “etiquette” is no different.
 The foundation of all interaction is built on kindness and respect.
 More “what-if” scenarios can help your teen understand how to approach new situations.
 Additionally, your culture or religion might have certain customs you’d like to pass on.

 Finally, how to communicate.
 Lack of communication can cause serious problems in dating and teenage relationships.
 Your teenager must understand the importance of knowing what is acceptable or not in terms of how he wants people to treat him and how he will treat others.
 How and what to communicate to his partner will be a life-long learning process.

 Keep in mind—a parent can’t cover all of the conversational ground about dating and relationships in one sitting.
 These conversations should be ongoing and ever-evolving.
 Be sure to ask your teen questions about her experiences, and keep telling stories of your own.
 Stories from your past are interesting to her and are the ultimate ice-breakers.